brightcove/videojs-vr/README.md

 #### localhost:3000/local.html

 Brightcove player included in HTML.
-Default video is local and works on Safari and IE11 (as well as Chrome, Firefox, Safari, IE11).
+Default video is local and works on all browsers.

 ####localhost:3000/xhr-blob.html